-Despite a commonly-held belief that Americans don't like hatchbacks, the success of Volkswagen's long running two- and four-door modelsas well as the recent success of the MINI Cooper, Mazda Mazda3 and it's own GTIhas prompted Volkswagen to revive the beloved Rabbit hatchback.
-The "cute as a bunny" Rabbit replaces the Golf nameplate to become VW's entry-level economy model, offering a number of upscale safety and convenience features, a frugal new five-cylinder engine and a roomy and versatile interior.
+Despite a commonly-held belief that Americans don't like hatchbacks, the success of Volkswagen's long-running two- and four-door modelsas well as the recent success of the MINI Cooper, Mazda Mazda3 and its own GTIhas prompted Volkswagen to revive the beloved Rabbit hatchback.
+The 2008 Volkswagen Rabbit (formerly known as the Golf) becomes VW's entry-level economy model, offering a number of upscale safety and convenience features, a frugal new five-cylinder engine and a roomy and versatile interior.
 Despite its hefty standard content, the Volkswagen Rabbit manages a sticker price that won't leave consumers hopping mad, which should have sales multiplying like, well, Rabbits.

-While it's very much a German car from behind the wheel, the Rabbit isn't as fun to drive as competitors like the Mazda Mazda3.
+While it's very much a German car from behind the wheel, the Rabbit isn't as much fun to drive as some of its competitors, particularly the Mazda Mazda3.
 The Mazda3 also offers features not available on the Rabbit, such as heated leather seats, on-board navigation and a Bose audio system.

 Driving Impressions Despite its small size, there's a solid feel to the Rabbit and it delivers overall confidence in difficult driving situations.
-Nimble in city and country driving, it handles busy street...corners and curvy rural lanes easily, thanks in part to the new suspension system, the responsive steering and the optional stability program.
+Nimble in city and country driving, it handles busy street...corners and curvy rural lanes easily, thanks in part to the new suspension system and the responsive steering.
 Increased specifically for the U.S. market are ride height and tire sizes.
 The 2.5-liter, five-cylinder powerplant is well-suited to the American driving style, offers lots of torque off the line and requires less revving than the previous 2.0-liter, four-cylinder engine.
 The five-speed manual transmission has reasonably short throws, in line with its sporty character, and slides effortlessly between gears.
-The automatic version is just as slick, and both transmissions share the same average highway mileage of 30 miles per gallon.
-A fair amount of handling firmness reminds you of the Rabbit's Teutonic engineering, along with delivering the satisfaction of driving a small-outside, big-inside vehicle.
+The automatic version is just as slick, and both transmissions share the same average highway mileage of 29 miles per gallon.
+A fair amount of handling firmness reminds you of the Rabbit's German engineering, along with delivering the satisfaction of driving a small-outside, big-inside vehicle.

 The Rabbit Logo